vinesh70/Qr-Code-Generator-in-React/README.md

 2. Enter the URL you want to generate a QR code for in the input field.
 3. Click the "Generate" button to create the QR code.
 4. Click the "Download QR Code" button to download the generated QR code as a PNG image.

-Feel free to customize the text, add more details, or include additional sections as per your project requirements.